sudharm2004/dsa_queues/README.md

 # dsa_queues
-The given repository queue data structures and all its types
+The given repository contains queue data structures and all its types